lubianat/wikidata_bib/toread.md

 Integrated Morphoelectric and Transcriptomic Classification of Cortical GABAergic Cells

+## Other
-A coupled autoencoder approach for multi-modal analysis of cell types Genetic identification of brain cell types underlying schizophrenia Genes and pathways underlying regional and cell type changes in Alzheimer's disease.
+A coupled autoencoder approach for multi-modal analysis of cell types

+Genetic identification of brain cell types underlying schizophrenia

+Genes and pathways underlying regional and cell type changes in Alzheimer's disease.

 Bailey, KD.
 Typologies and Taxonomies: An Introduction to Classification Techniques.
 In Sage University Paper series on Quantitative Applications in the Social Sciences.
 Thousand Oaks; CA: 1994. p.
 7-102.

-Dental cell type atlas reveals stem and differentiated cell types in mouse and human teeth

 Distinction of Neurons, Glia and Endothelial Cells in the Cerebral Cortex: An Algorithm Based on Cytological Features